nezucode/ManualTesting-IsThereAnyDeal/test reports/test_summary_report.md

 ## Scope of Testing
 ### In Scope
-The focus of this project is testing the login functionality, covering the following scenarios:
 - Login with valid credentials
 - Login with invalid credentials (empty fields, wrong credentials, invalid formats)
 - Input field validation